Adriankhl/relativitization/README.md

 The default configuration can take up to 50% of the ram in your PC.
 If you think it is too little or too much, open `./simulations/build.gradle.kts` and modify the line `applicationDefaultJvmArgs = listOf("-XX:MaxRAMPercentage=50")`.

-There will be guides on how to use this framework for modeling.
-For now, you have to dig into the source code.

 ## Build the game